 However, if you’re well connected in your local photography community, or already have associate photographers as part of your team, then you may be able to explore working with another trusted photographer that provides the same standard of service you would give your client.

-You would still care for them with all of the up-front work and editing on the backend, and then pay a flat rate to an associate to photograph the wedding for you.
+You would still care for your couple with all of the up-front work and editing on the backend, and then pay a flat rate to an associate to photograph the wedding for you.

-Con: The client may not love the idea of a different photographer.
+Keep in mind, however, that there might clients that won’t love the idea of a different photographer.
 Depending on how you sell this option, the client could resist and see it as “second rate.”
-Unfortunately, this isn’t a guaranteed solution for every couple.

 So what would we do?